Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Dataset Construction

 \subsection{Strategic Alignment and Utility}

 Our error taxonomy is strategically aligned with known generative failure modes: Antecedent and Dependency errors serve as proxies for hallucinations~\citep{liu2023lost}, while Logical and Ambiguity errors target causal inconsistency~\citep{zhang2023causal} and vagueness~\citep{tam2023ambiguity}.
-To support the ACE framework, samples are annotated with hierarchical labels (binary validity and fine-grained categories), a structure validated through expert review with >99\% agreement.
+To support the ACE framework, samples are annotated with hierarchical labels (binary validity and fine-grained categories), a structure whose reliability was verified through a rigorous annotation audit.
+Specifically, two PhD-level patent domain experts independently evaluated a random sample of 500 instances, evenly split between the two generators (Qwen3-32B and Gemma-3-27B-IT), on both binary validity and 6-way hierarchical error labels.
+The audit yielded a raw agreement of 99.2\% and a Cohen's $\kappa$ of 0.98 with no significant difference in agreement rate between generators, confirming near-perfect inter-annotator consistency and the absence of detectable model-specific artifacts.
 This dual-granularity is critical for our architecture: the binary labels train the efficient Gatekeeper to detect general inadmissibility, as described later.
 Simultaneously, the fine-grained categories facilitate uncertainty quantification via entropy calculation and provide fine-grained supervision for the LLM, as detailed subsequently.